 Luke Center for Public Service

 The Luke Center for Public Service began operations in 2002 in two offices using a picnic table for a conference room.
-In 2004, the new facilities were completed, and has since welcomed a steady stream of students, teachers, staff, parents, alumni, community members and others interested in making a difference.
-Its central location near Thurston Memorial Chapel encourages links between spirituality and service.
+In 2004, the new facilities were completed, nestled in the Thurston Memorial Chapel courtyard and overlooking the Lily Pond.

 K. J. and Beatrice Luke